Tngtater9/TRMS/README.md

 Once the case has been approved by the supervisor and department head the BenCo can approve or deny the case:
 ![Case Review](/Screenshots/in-review.png 'Case Review')

+After a grade has been submitted the reimbursement amount can be awarded.